phenomecentre/nPYc-Toolbox/docs/index.rst

 Using the nPYc toolbox
 ======================
-The :doc:`tutorial <tutorials/tutorial>` introduces the basic process of using the nPYc toolbox to load, perform quality-control on, and basic interpretation of a metabolic profiling dataset.
+The :doc:`tutorial <tutorial>` introduces the basic process of using the nPYc toolbox to load, perform quality-control on, and basic interpretation of different types of metabolic profiling datasets.

 The :py:class:`~nPYc.objects.Dataset` classes